-'Multidrop' is an optional feature that is applicable to a parallel-module system only.
-It allows the customer interface board in the 'master' UPS cabinet to collect data and messages from the customer interface boards in the remaining cabinets.
-The received data is processed at a centralised point on the 'master' customer interface board and then output as a single data stream on the RS232 port (JD1) and also transmitted to the SNMP/CS141 card if inserted in the relevant card-slot.
+The optional 'Multidrop' feature, which is available only in a parallel system, allows the customer interface board in the 'master' cabinet to collect data/messages from the other system cabinets via the cables connected to JR2.
+The received data is then processed at a centralised point on the 'master' customer interface board and made available to the user directly on the RS232 port (JD1), from where it can be used to display the system operating parameters and status.
+It is also transmitted to the SNMP/CS141 card if inserted in the relevant card-slot..